Kerry Central Regional Water Supply Scheme

-This €30 million project is needed to develop a new water treatment plant for Central Kerry that will see approximately 62,000 customers removed from the Environmental Protection Agency’s Remedial Action List (RAL).
+This €30 million project provided for a safe and secure water supply for residents, industry, agriculture and tourism in the area as well as ensuring 62,000 customers are removed from the Environmental Protection Agency’s Remedial Action List (RAL).

 What are the benefits of this project?